WNCC men open basketball season on Friday

 “I believe we are ready to get going,” Brown said.
 “We, like a lot of teams, have things we need to continue to get better at each and every day, but I do think we’re ready to start the season.
 More than anything, our guys are hungry to compete.”

-The big thing is a lot of these guys have a year of college under their belt and Brown said that experience at the college level goes a long way.
+A lot of these guys have a year of college under their belt, and Brown said that experience at the college level goes a long way.